legendarycode3/todo-list-smart-contract/README.md

 # TodoList Smart Contract

 ## Project Overview
-A To-Do List smart contract
+A To-Do List smart contract(decentralized), that securely manages tasks on the blockchain.

 ## 📌 Features
 * ****Immutability:**** Once deployed, the code cannot be altered, ensuring the rules of the to-do list remain constant.